stultumJay/Who-am-I/README.md

 ## 🌐 About Me

-I’m a passionate and curious frontend developer in training, with a solid foundation in **HTML**, **CSS**, and **JavaScript**.
-I love creating clean, user-friendly interfaces and learning how technology can solve real-world problems.
-Whether it's building a school cafeteria management site or collaborating on an electric wiring project, I take pride in building purposeful, practical solutions.
+I am a fast learner and adaptive technologist who is highly fascinated about how things function, especially the less visible parts of the system.
+At the moment, I'm devoting a lot of time and attention to networking with the hopes of landing a position in this field after graduation.
+I have a solid technical expertise in database design and practical coding.

 ---

 ## 💻 Technical Skills

-- **Frontend:** HTML5, CSS3, JavaScript ES6+, Responsive Design (Flexbox/Grid)
+- **Frontend:** HTML5, CSS3, JavaScript ES6+, Kotlin
 - **UI/UX Design:** Figma (prototyping, wireframes), Human-Computer Interaction
-- **Backend:** Basic PHP, JSP, MySQL (database design)
+- **Backend:** Basic PHP, JSP, Python, Java, MySQL and Mongodb(database design)
-- **Tools:** Git, GitHub, VS Code, Windows OS
+- **Tools:** Git, GitHub, VS Code, VirtualBox
 - **Other:** Microsoft Office, Windows installation, Network cabling (RJ45), Troubleshooting

 ---